AthelasPeru/OnirosDocumentation/docs/source/custom_options_pages.rst

 You can also create more panels.
 In order to do that you can follow the codex instructions in: `https://codex.wordpress.org/Creating_Options_Pages <https://codex.wordpress.org/Creating_Options_Pages>`_ or go throw the next list of steps:

 1. Create a new folder inside of includes/options folder, with the name of the new panel.
-2. Create main.php and form.php and copy the content and adjust the function and variable names.
+2. Create main.php and form.php.
+Copy the content form general_information files and adjust the function and variable names.
 Here some tips to do that: (TODO)
 3. Inside your Panel folder, create a card folder with the name of the card you wish to create.
 4. Inisde the card folder you just created, add a new file called input_fields.php.
 You need to include this file in the main.php.